srspratti/disp_bert_defender/README.md

 ## Introduction

-This repo cloned from repo https://github.com/joey1993/bert-defenderand and updated for purpose of the college project only.
+This repo cloned from repo https://github.com/joey1993/bert-defender and updated for purpose of the college project only. we also referred the following repositories: https://github.com/xuanqing94/RobGAN ; https://github.com/danishpruthi/Adversarial-Misspellings ; https://github.com/zazyzaya/GAN2Vec

 ## Requirements
 ```